lcxfs1991/html-res-webpack-plugin/README.md

 - v2.0.0 upgrade some dependencies and improve test cases
 - v2.0.1 not inline when in dev mode
 - v2.0.2 appending extension to chunk in resource is also supported
-- v2.0.3 support inline resource without webpack parse
+- v2.0.3 support inline resource without webpack compilation